dfrnt-labs/terminusdb-docs-static/src/app/docs/collaboration-with-javascript-client/page.md

   metadata:
     title: Collaboration Features with the JavaScript Client
     description: >-
-      How to guides to help you use TerminusCMS and TerminusDB's collaboration features using the JavaScript Client
+      How to guides to help you use TerminusDB collaboration features using the JavaScript Client
     openGraph:
       images: >-